ifBars/ScheduleLua-Docs/docs/guide/getting-started.md

 1. Experiment with the stable APIs mentioned above
 2. Check the [Examples](/examples/) section for working code examples
 3. Review the [API Reference](/api/) for details on implemented functions
-4. Join the community to share your experiences and get help
+4. Join the [Schedule 1 Modding Discord](https://discord.gg/rV2QSAnqhX) to share your experiences and get help

 Remember that ScheduleLua is still in development, and your feedback is valuable for improving it!